VictoriaMetrics/vmgather/CONTRIBUTING.md

-# Contributing to VMGather
+# Contributing to vmgather

 Thanks for helping improve the VictoriaMetrics toolchain!
 The guidelines below mirror the workflow we use across other VictoriaMetrics repositories.

 ## Report bugs and feature requests

-- Use [GitHub Issues](https://github.com/VictoriaMetrics/VMGather/issues) for all defects, regressions, and feature proposals.
+- Use [GitHub Issues](https://github.com/VictoriaMetrics/vmgather/issues) for all defects, regressions, and feature proposals.
 - Please attach:
-  - VMGather version (binary name or git commit),
+  - vmgather version (binary name or git commit),
   - OS / architecture,
   - VictoriaMetrics flavour (single / cluster / managed) and version,
   - Exact repro steps and expected behaviour,